 Mirror, Mirror Off The Wall

-Flush-mounted bathroom wall mirrors are starting to yield to more creative placements.
-We’re seeing mirrors creatively popping up as freestanding furniture pieces, including back-to-back mirrors, sinks and faucets to provide a clear his-and-hers space.
+Flush-mounted bathroom wall mirrors are starting to yield more creative placements.
+We’re seeing mirrors creatively popping up as freestanding furniture pieces, including back-to-back mirrors, sinks, and faucets to provide a clear his-and-hers space.

 Tile and stone backsplashes are still popular but this year we’re seeing a number of designs with backsplashes made of interesting items such as fabric, mesh and bamboo, encased in plastic panel.
 These items create a unique look that complements the accents and countertops.

-Tin ceilings are being increasingly used to add more visual to kitchens and symmetrical focal points.
+Tin ceilings are being increasingly used to add more visuals to kitchens and symmetrical focal points.

 To create a cleaner, more open feel, many of the latest bathroom designs are eliminating cabinet legs and toe kicks in favor of floating, wall-mounted units.
 This leaves a large open area beneath the cabinet that makes the room feel more spacious.